leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 ## Shared libraries

-The man page for `ld.so`, explaining the `LD_PRELOAD` environment variable says we need to use a shared library for this, so lets build one ouselves.
+The man page for `ld.so`, explaining the `LD_PRELOAD` environment variable says we need to use a shared library for this, so let’s build one ourselves.
 Using the man page in the previous section as reference, we need to implement _exactly_ the same function signature in our library.
 So, create a new file called `fake_sleep.c` and implement the new and improved `sleep()` function.
 For now, we will just print a string indicating that our sleep was called and not the one from libc! (_Hint:_ Get the function signature/heads from `man 3 printf`).

 ```c
 #include <stdio.h>